 Year 1942.
 Japan on a rampage.

 After occupying Thailand in 1941, Japan was on a rampage.
 Next, in a fierce battle they seized power in Burma from Britain in 1942.
 Their supply line to Burma was a long sea route around the Malay peninsula.
-It was a highly costly affair, and precariously risky proposition too (against the Allied forces).
+So, it was a highly costly affair, and precariously risky proposition too (against the Allied forces).
 Thus, they decided to build a railway line connecting Thailand and Burma.

 Construction on a difficult terrain